bplmaps/cartinal/guides/making-sense-maps-data/session-3/part-2.md

 **Problem:** Datasets alone, without context, are hard to use.
 A lot of the time, there are useful supplementary resources that can help us understand more about a dataset.

-**Solution** The "Related Resources" section of the page links out to helpful:
+**Solution:** The "Related Resources" section of the page links out to helpful:
 - Documentation
 - Codebooks
 - Articles